publications

 Learning Classifier Systems (LCS) are a family of rule-based machine learning methods.
 They aim at the autonomous production of potentially humanreadable results that are the most compact generalised representation whilst also maintaining high predictive accuracy, with a wide range of application areas, such as autonomous robotics, economics, and multi-agent systems.
 Their design is mainly approached heuristically and, even though their performance is competitive in regression and classification tasks, they do not meet their expected performance in sequential decision tasks despite being initially designed for such tasks.
 It is out contention that improvement is hindered by a lack of theoretical understanding of their underlying mechanisms and dy namics.
 To improve this understanding, our work proposes a new methodology for their design that centres on the model they use to represent the problem structure, and subsequently applies standard machine learning methods to train this model.
 The LCS structure is commonly a set of rules, resulting in a parametric model that combines a set of localised models, each representing one rule.
 This leads to a general definition of the optimal set of rules as being the one whose model represents the data best and at a minimum complexity, and hence an increased theoretical understanding of LCS.
 Consequently, LCS training reduces to searching and evaluating this set of rules, for which we introduce and apply several standard methods that are shown to be closely related to current LCS implementations.
 The benefit of taking this approach is not only a new view on LCS, and the transfer of the formal basis of the applied methods to the analysis of LCS, but also the first general definition for what it means for a set of rules to be optimal.
 The work promises advances in several areas, such as developing new LCS implementations with performance guarantees, to improve their performance, and foremost their theoretical understanding.

-- Mixing Independent ClassifiersJan Drugowitsch, and Alwyn M. BarryIn Proceedings of the 9th Annual Conference on Genetic and Evolutionary Computation, Aug 2007
+- GECCOMixing Independent ClassifiersJan Drugowitsch, and Alwyn M. BarryIn Proceedings of the 9th Annual Conference on Genetic and Evolutionary Computation, London, England, Aug 2007

 In this study we deal with the mixing problem, which concerns combining the prediction of independently trained local models to form a global prediction.
 We deal with it from the perspective of Learning Classifier Systems where a set of classifiers provide the local models.
 Firstly, we formalise the mixing problem and provide both analytical and heuristic approaches to solving it.
 The analytical approaches are shown to not scale well with the number of local models, but are nevertheless compared to heuristic models in a set of function approximation tasks.
 These experiments show that we can design heuristics that exceed the performance of the current state-of-the-art Learning Classifier System XCS, and are competitive when compared to analytical solutions.
 Additionally, we provide an upper bound on the prediction errors for the heuristic mixing approaches.

-- A Principled Foundation for LCSJan Drugowitsch, and Alwyn M. BarryIn Proceedings of the 9th Annual Conference Companion on Genetic and Evolutionary Computation, Aug 2007
+- GECCOA Principled Foundation for LCSJan Drugowitsch, and Alwyn M. BarryIn Proceedings of the 9th Annual Conference Companion on Genetic and Evolutionary Computation, London, United Kingdom, Aug 2007

 In this paper we explicitly identify the probabilistic model underlying LCS by linking it to a generalisation of the common Mixture-of-Experts model.
 Having an explicit representation of the model not only puts LCS on a strong statistical foundation and identifies the assumptions that the model makes about the data, but also allows us to use off-the-shelf training methods to train it.
 We show how to exploit this advantage by embedding the LCS model into a fully Bayesian framework that results in an objective function for a set of classifiers, effectively turning the LCS training into a principled optimisation task.
 A set of preliminary experiments demonstrate the feasibility of this approach.